 Black-eyed Susans can bloom from early summer to early fall.
 These yellow flowers love the sun as well.
 A major perk of Black-eyed Susans is that they can reseed themselves.
 Be sure not to plant these seeds in poor soil.
 Well-draining soil is key.
 Water your plants when needed.
 Since these flowers can survive on less water, stick to a strict watering schedule.

-Yuccas produce beautiful white flowers perfect for spring, summer, and winter aesthetics.
+Yuccas produce beautiful white flowers perfect for early spring, summer, and winter aesthetics.

 Part of the verbena family, this shrub can cover much ground for your garden.
 Save gardening time with a shrub that will last over hot summers.
 If you love bright flowers, this plant will keep your garden looking vibrant and cheerful.

 "You give me butterflies."
 (Kacey Musgraves voice.)
-This blanket flower attracts butterflies and can survive low water conditions.
+This blanket flower attracts butterflies (a pollinator) and can survive low water conditions.
 That's enough for me to plant some Gaillardia seeds!

 These purple and blue flowers need full sun.
-If you live somewhere sunny and dry, these are perfect for you.
-You should go this route if you think yellow and orange is too flashy for your garden.
+If you live somewhere sunny and dry, these are perfect for drought-tolerant landscaping.
+You should go this route if you think yellow and orange are too flashy for your garden.

-Most drought resistant plants just need enough watering in their first few weeks.
+Most drought-resistant plants just need enough watering in their first few weeks.
 After that, you may only need to water them once a week.
-An advantage of planting drought tolerant plants is that you can vacation without worrying about watering your plants.
-Caring for plants that can survive without rain and daily watering are convenient and easy to keep up with, plus they are gorgeous!
+An advantage of planting drought-tolerant plants is that you can vacation without worrying about watering your plants.
+Caring for plants that can survive without rain and daily watering is convenient and easy to keep up with, plus they are gorgeous!
 Also, you never know when you might have to conserve water when a dry spell hits.

 This post was originally published on August 29, 2019.